 The study points out the importance of further research on the possible effects of acoustics in healthcare on staff turnover, quality of patient care, and medical errors.

 Acoustic measurements have been performed by Ingemansson Technology AB.
 This study was partly funded by Ecophon.

 To examine the influence of different acoustic conditions on the work environment and the staff in a coronary critical care unit (CCU).

-Psychosocial work environment data from start and end of each individual shift were obtained from three shifts (morning, afternoon, and night) for a one-week baseline period and for two four-week periods during which either sound reflecting or sound absorbing tiles were installed.
+Psychosocial work environment data from the start and end of each shift were obtained from three shifts (morning, afternoon, and night) for a one-week baseline period and for two four-week periods during which either sound-reflecting or sound-absorbing tiles were installed.

 Further results show: